simoninireland/verilisp/doc/index.rst

 .. _index:

-Verilisp: a very Lisp approach to hardware synthesis
+Verilisp: A very Lisp approach to hardware synthesis
 ====================================================

 Modern chips are usually constructed using high-level synthesis, where